Welcome to my November 2016 Monthly Income Report!

 Some people went gangbusters on the strategy and found their first 100 email subscribers in a single day:

 For others, it took the entire 72 hours to cross the threshold.
 And, as with most challenges like this, not everyone will meet the set goal, but will still be encouraged by the process.
 It’s about finally starting to take action because of the challenge and time constraint, and finally see some results and showing that the hard work pays off.

-Check out these messages in the Facebook group:
+Check out these messages I received on Facebook:

 There are hundreds of messages like these, and more and more are coming in each day as new people are taking the challenge at 100emails.com.